Joely0819/Project_4_GitGirls/README.md

 We will do this by using Pythons Pandas, matplotlib, and Tableau

 Dataset Features:
-Collection
+Collection,
-Budget
+Budget,
-Genre
+Genre,
-Language
+Language,
-Original Title
+Original Title,
 Overview